josevnz/StopUsingTelnetToTestPorts/README.md

 ERROR -> 192.168.1.30:80
 ```

+The real power of Scapy is the level of customization you now have from a familiar language like Python.
+The shell mode is particular important as you can troubleshoot network problems with ease while doing some exploration work.

 ## Wrapping up, what to learn next

 * Expect is an extension of TCL, so [you should read more](https://wiki.tcl-lang.org/page/Tcl+Tutorial+Lesson+0) if you want to get familiar with what the language can do.